 Cellulite is part of life for billions of people and is very normal, but that doesn’t stop some of us from wanting to get rid of it.
 And that’s okay.
 We shouldn’t be shamed of having it, and we shouldn’t feel guilty for wanting our bodies to look a certain way.
 As normal as cellulite is, there’s nothing wrong with doing what we can to reduce it if we choose.

-When we say cellulite is normal, we’re not kidding.
+Yes!
+And when we say cellulite is normal, we’re not kidding.
 A reported 85% of women over the age of 21 have it.
 So yeah, it’s very normal.
 But that doesn’t stop the judgments.

 Recently, Camila Cobello, singer and co-writer of the hit “Havana”, was snapped on the beach by paparazzi and passersby.
 Soon after, she was slammed in the media for having cellulite and being “too fat”.